Savannah Shamrocks RFC: History

-Men's Team
+Men's team

-2013-Present Men's Team
+2013–present

-2013 saw new leadership at captain and during this year the Shamrocks club finished 4–2 in the Georgia Rugby Union Division 3 competition and were eliminated in the GRU Play-In Game with a loss to Charleston.
-Savannah would finish the 2013 season with a 4–3 record.
+2013 saw new leadership at captain and during this year the Shamrocks club finished 4–2 in the Georgia Rugby Union Division 3 competition and were eliminated in the GRU play-in game with a loss to Charleston.
+Savannah finished the 2013 season with a 4–3 record.

-The 2013-14 competitive season would become one of the most successful campaigns in club history with the team opening up with a 4–0 run in the Black Rose Tournament, hosted by Georgia Southern University, and claiming the Championship.
-Savannah would run through the GRU Division 3 league season with an 11-0 regular season record defeating opponents from Armstrong Atlantic University, Golden Isles, Hilton Head, Valdosta State University, North Atlanta Rugby Club, High Country, Athens and Atlanta Renegades.
+The 2013-14 season was one of the most successful campaigns in club history.
+The team opened with a 4–0 run in the Black Rose Tournament, hosted by Georgia Southern University, and claiming the Championship.
+Savannah ran through the GRU Division 3 league season with an 11–0 regular season record, defeating opponents from Armstrong Atlantic University, Golden Isles, Hilton Head, Valdosta State University, North Atlanta Rugby Club, High Country, Athens and Atlanta Renegades.
 The Shamrocks hosted the GRU Division 3 Championship and defeated the Athens Eagles.
-Savannah's 2013–14 season would come to an end in the South Regionals with a loss to Gainesville, Florida, and a final record of 12–1.
+Savannah's season ended in the South Regionals with a loss to Gainesville, Florida, and a final record of 12–1.

-The club's 2015 season surpassed even the heights that were attained during the 2013-14 campaign.
-The Shamrocks completed their second consecutive undefeated GRU regular season with a 9–0 record defeating Atlanta Old White, Augusta, Gwinnett, Hilton Head, North Atlanta, Athens, G.R.I.T.S., High Country and Macon.
+In 2015, the Shamrocks completed their second consecutive undefeated GRU regular season with a 9–0 record, defeating Atlanta Old White, Augusta, Gwinnett, Hilton Head, North Atlanta, Athens, G.R.I.T.S., High Country and Macon.
 Along the way the club participated in St. Patrick's Day Tournament and took 2nd place in Division 2 and in doing so defeated the Atlanta Renegades, making it a clean sweep of all opponents located within the state of Georgia.
 Savannah took a forfeit victory in the GRU Semi-Final matchup to set up the GRU Championship Game with the Athens Eagles for the second consecutive year.
 Savannah defeated Athens 29–24 to complete their second consecutive undefeated GRU season and capture the second straight GRU title.
 In the South Regionals, hosted in Augusta, Georgia, Savannah took on the #1 seed, Clinch River (VA), champions of the True South Region.
 Savannah defeated their opponent 38–5 to move into the South Championship game and rematch with last year's spoilers, Gainesville (FL).
-The Shamrocks had lost three consecutive matches to Gainesville, counting their South Semi-Final loss in 2014, but were able to avenge these losses when it mattered most by defeating the Hogs 27-5 and earn a spot in the National Elite 8 in Charlotte, NC.
-Savannah's 2015 season would come to an end with a loss to Old Gaelic (PA) by a score of 24–33.
-Savannah would also fall in the consolation match-up with Danbury (CT) by a score 27–38.
-The weekend's results mean that the Savannah Shamrocks would finish the 2015 season with a 13–2 record and tied for 7th place in the United States in Division III.
+The Shamrocks had lost three consecutive matches to Gainesville, counting their South Semi-Final loss in 2014, but avenged these losses by defeating the Hogs 27–5 and earn a spot in the National Elite 8 in Charlotte, NC.
+Savannah's 2015 season ended with a loss to Old Gaelic (PA) by a score of 24–33.
+Savannah also fell in the consolation match-up with Danbury (CT) by a score 27–38.
+The Shamrocks finished the 2015 season with a 13–2 record and tied for 7th place in the United States in Division III.